 For the one million people in the Barotse Sub-Basin in western Zambia whose livelihoods depend on agriculture, the environmental consequences of climate change can be devastating.
 Increased flooding continues to destroy major crops that were historically available year-round, undermining the prospects of entire communities.

 But efforts are underway to improve the resilience of farming communities in this area.
-The Climate Investment Funds (CIF), through its Pilot Program for Climate Resilience (PPCR) and with help from the World Bank, is funding Strengthening Climate Resilience, a US$36 million project designed to enhance capacity building and improve institutional structures.
+The Climate Investment Funds (CIF), through its Pilot Program for Climate Resilience (PPCR) and with help from the World Bank, is funding Strengthening Climate Resilience in the Barotse Sub-Basin, a US$36 million project designed to enhance capacity building and improve institutional structures.

 The project includes gender as an investment criterion, targeting women with specialized support.
 As part of this effort, an all women cooperative on Mbeta Island in Zambia’s Sioma District has launched a fish farm with the potential to feed the community and strengthen livelihoods for generations to come.
 The group already has two fish cages in a natural lagoon created by the Zambezi River.

 “This project is helping us improve our standard of living and become more food secure,” said NaMakando Nyambe, manager of the fish farm.

 In Mongu District, an 8-hour drive from Lusaka, Zambia’s capital, almost 60 percent of the population are considered extremely vulnerable, on average living on less than 83 cents a day.
 Increased and more frequent climate impacts are exacerbating poverty levels and economic decline.

 To help reverse this trend, CIF is supporting the creation of more sustainable livelihoods with a fish farm project targeting 25,800 households, about 32 percent of them headed by women.
 The project is helping families diversify further by introducing small livestock and planting a variety of vegetables to ensure a steady food supply throughout the year.